Skip to content

 Six months off.
 A year off.
 Longer.
 Maybe a back injury, a new baby, a job that ate your evenings, or just a period where the bike stopped making sense.
 Whatever it was, you're back now and the first ride told you everything — the legs are gone, the lungs are worse, and the person who used to hold 250 watts for an hour is not currently in the building.

 The instinct is to train your way back fast.
 Bigger weeks, harder efforts, chase the old numbers.
 That instinct is what ruins most comebacks.
-Two out of three riders who return aggressively from a long break either pick up a soft tissue injury inside six weeks or lose motivation and stop again.
+The riders who return aggressively from a long break tend to either pick up a soft tissue injury inside the first six weeks or lose motivation and stop again before they ever rebuild a real base.

 This is the 12-week structure I use with comeback riders in our cycling coaching.
 It assumes you have a baseline of general health, that you can ride for 45 minutes without stopping, and that you're prepared to accept a slower build than your ego wants.